 Over 70 Global Educators (GE) are available to assist you.
-Contact your Regional GATS Representative, the Assistant Coordinator of GATS, or the Director of Education and Short-term Missions for the list of qualified Global Educators who are ready to serve in this capacity.
+Contact your Regional GATS Representative, thof GATS, or the Director of Education and Short-term Missions for the list of qualified Global Educators who are ready to serve in this capacity.